geopython/pygeoapi/docs/source/plugins.rst

 For brevity, the above code will always return the single feature of the dataset.
 In reality, the plugin developer would connect to a data source with capabilities to run queries and return relevant a result set, as well as implement the ``get`` method accordingly.
-As long as the plugin implements the API contract of its base provider, functionality is left to the provider implementation.
+As long as the plugin implements the API contract of its base provider, all other functionality is left to the provider implementation.

 Each base class documents the functions, arguments and return types required for implementation.